 - 1. Strategies for approaching cold and prepared reading audition situations - 2.
 Strategies for approaching improvisational audition situations - 3.
 Preparation for a general audition situation including memorized monologues or songs - a.
-Two modern performance pieces of appropriate length i.
-Comic - ii.
-Serious - b.
-Two classical performance pieces of appropriate length - i.
-Comic - ii.
-Serious - 4.
-Development of an industry appropriate resume with photographs - a.
+Two modern performance pieces of appropriate length - i.
+Serious - ii.
+Comic - iii.
+Two classical performance pieces of appropriate length 1.
+Comic - 2.
+Serious - Development of an industry appropriate resume with photographs

 Research of industry resources for employment opportunities - b.
-Concepts of self-marketing appropriate for the industry - 5.
-Research and discuss industry casting trends of both professional, semi-professional and community companies with the assistance of industry professional guests where applicable
+Concepts of self-marketing appropriate for the industry - Research and discuss industry casting trends of both professional, semi-professional and community companies with the assistance of industry professional guests where applicable